cltl-leolani/pepper/README.md

     on OS X.
 1. Clone the repo pepper_tensorflow into a separate workspace by running
     > `cd .. && git clone https://github.com/leolani/pepper_tensorflow.git`

+    Keep in mind that this changes your current directory.
 1. Build the pepper_tensorflow docker image
     > `cd pepper_tensorflow && docker build -t cltl/pepper_tensorflow .`

-1. Return to the root directory of this repository and download [GraphDB](https://www.ontotext.com/products/graphdb/graphdb-free/)
+1. **Return to the root directory of this repository** and download [GraphDB](https://www.ontotext.com/products/graphdb/graphdb-free/)
-    (choose the *standalone server* version) into the `setup/graphdb-docker/lib` folder.
+    (You have to register your email and the link will be sent to your mailbox.
+Check the spam folder as well.
+Download the *standalone server* version).
+Move the zipfile to the `setup/graphdb-docker/lib` folder.
 In the `setup/docker-compose.yml` file adjust the GraphDB version to the version you just downloaded.

     If you use a local installation of GraphDB remove the GraphDB entry from `setup/docker-compose.yml` before starting